oslabs-beta/aditum/README.md

 * Better support for non-English/US keyboards
 * Setting the page title dynamically
 * Increased support for React Hooks in testing
+* Resetting the dropdown current value to default after selection

 ## License